2020PB/police-brutality/all-locations.md

 Police can be heard saying, "Grab somebody.
 Get ahold of somebody."
 An officer then charges into a small group of protestors.
 He grabs a protestor on a bike, then proceeds to drag the protestor into the street and off the bike.
 Several officers aid the officer in arresting the protestor, while the original officer kneels on the protestor's back.

-tags: bike, grab, arrest, knee
+tags: bike, grab, arrest, knee, protestor

 id: va-richmond-11